junweihe99/Sign-up-Form/README.md

 For this project, I will be creating a template for a general sign-up form.

 TO-DO
-Fix resizing issues with background
+Fix resizing issues with browser